samuelssj123/shengjie.github.io/_teaching/Extracurricular Education.md

 date: 2021-06-07
 ---

-This section contains the work he has done in high school extracurricular education and in-service vocational education.
+This section contains the work he has done in high school and vocational education.

 From 2021 to the present.

-## Working Handout Manuscripts

-> The following is a manuscript of handouts that I developed during my internship that are available to teachers and students.
-> I will update ...
+# Representative Cources

 ## English

-### Cources and Handouts

 - Writing in English for GRE & IELTS.